-Plant collecting in Florida and transport of collected specimens, whether for scientific, commercial or personal purposes, is, in most cases, subject to a variety of regulations.
+Plant collecting and transport of collected specimens anywhere in the world, whether for scientific, commercial or personal purposes, is, in most cases, subject to a variety of regulations.

 The information presented here is intended to help the plant collector determine which permits are necessary and how to obtain them.
 The laws and regulations in this regard are complex and subject to frequent change in content and interpretation.
 No claim to the accuracy and thoroughness of this information is made.
 Contact the agency responsible for administration of each regulation for current policy.

 Several types of regulation should be considered when plant collecting and transporting specimens:

 - Legally protected species, i.e., special protection and regulation of particular species (aquatic and wetland, invasive/noxious weeds, endangered species subject to state/federal/international laws).